• Skip to primary navigation

 Facebooktwitterredditpinterestlinkedinmail

-Tagged With: comet, rosetta, video
+Filed Under: Science comet, rosetta, video

 Comet Catalina on December 6, 2015

-December 6, 2015 By Brian Ventrudo Filed Under: Solar System
+December 6, 2015 by Brian Ventrudo Filed Under: Solar System

 Alan Dyer captured this image of Comet Catalina this morning from Arizona.
 His verdict on the comet is: “Meh.”
 It’s still a binocular comet, if that.
 Let’s hope it brightens over the next week or two.
 Will there EVER be another great comet for northern-hemisphere observers?
 It’s been nearly 19 years since Hale-Bopp and Hyakutake graced the northern skies!